Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-If you think you or someone in your care might have lactose intolerance, it’s important to see your doctor for a diagnosis and appropriate treatment.
+If you think you might have lactose intolerance, it's important to see your doctor or a dietitian for advice.

 How is lactose intolerance treated?